Looking for fun, outdoor activities for 3 year olds? Check out these fun ideas for your next outing with your

 Search nearby for botanic gardens that can allow your 3 year old to learn about nature.
 While many are preserved and have rules about romping through the grounds, they still allow you plenty of hands-on experiences.

-Some even have hikes to climb, ponds to observe, or a children’s area that encourage little ones to fully explore.
+Some even have hikes to climb, ponds to observe, or a children’s area that encourages little ones to fully explore.

 19. Visit an open-air museum

-While some museums are enclosed, many incorporate open spaces into their architecture.
-They might have gardens, outdoor sculptures, fountains, and other sights that will keep your 3 year old outside.
+Many museums incorporate open spaces into their architecture.
+They might have gardens, outdoor sculptures, fountains, and other sights that can keep your 3 year old outside.

 And finally, let’s explore seasonal outdoor activities for 3 year olds.
 While some of these can be available year-round, more than likely, they’re best reserved for their optimal season: